Warlord Era: Origins

 Warlords placed great stress on personal loyalty, yet subordinate officers often betrayed their commanders in exchange for bribes known as "silver bullets", and warlords often betrayed allies.
 Promotion had little to do with competence, and instead warlords attempted to create an interlocking network of familial, institutional, regional, and master-pupil relationships together with membership in sworn brotherhoods and secret societies.
 Subordinates who betrayed their commanders could suffer harshly.
-In November 1925 Guo Songling, the leading general loyal to Marshal Zhang Zuolin—the "Old Marshal" of Manchuria—made a deal with Feng Yuxiang to revolt, which nearly toppled the "Old Marshal", who had to promise his rebel soldiers a pay increase; that, together with signs that the Japanese still supported Zhang, caused them to go back on their loyalty to him.
+In November 1925, Guo Songling, the leading general loyal to Marshal Zhang Zuolin—the "Old Marshal" of Manchuria—made a deal with Feng Yuxiang to revolt, which nearly toppled the "Old Marshal", who had to promise his rebel soldiers a pay increase; that, together with signs that the Japanese still supported Zhang, caused them to go back on their loyalty to him.
 Guo and his wife were both publicly shot and their bodies left to hang for three days in a marketplace in Mukden.
 After Feng betrayed his ally Wu to seize Beijing for himself, Wu complained that China was "a country without a system; anarchy and treason prevail everywhere.
 Betraying one's leader has become as natural as eating one's breakfast".

 "Alignment politics" prevented any one warlord from dominating the system.
 When one warlord started to become too powerful, the rest would ally to stop him, then turn on each other.
 The level of violence in the first years was restrained, as no leader wanted to engage in too much serious fighting.
 War brought the risk of damage to one's own forces.
 For example, when Wu Peifu defeated the army of Zhang Zuolin, he provided two trains to take his defeated enemies home, knowing that if in the future Zhang were to defeat him, he could count on the same courtesy.
-Furthermore, none of the warlords had the economic capacity or the logistical strength to inflict a decisive knockout blow; the most they could hope for was to gain some territory.
-None could conquer the whole country and impose a central authority.
-However, as the 1920s went on, the violence became increasingly intense and savage as the object was to damage the enemy and improve one's bargaining power within the "alignment politics".
+Furthermore, warlords did not have the economic or logistical capabilities required to achieve decisive victories, and were generally concerned instead with taking over smaller pieces of territory.
+The violence increased in intense as the 1920s went on, with the object being to damage the enemy and improve one's bargaining power within the "alignment politics".